vvvv/The-Gray-Book/reference/libraries/3d/shaders.md

 };
 ```

-If you want to use its functions in another file, then make sure both files are in scope and use a static function of the `MyUtils` shader like so:
+You can call its static functions in another file like so:

 ```c
 shader MyFx_TextureFX : FilterBase